chenxingqiang/secret-learn/doc/developers/cython.rst

 Cython Best Practices, Conventions and Knowledge
 ================================================

-This document contains tips to develop Cython code in jax-sklearn.
+This document contains tips to develop Cython code in secret-learn.

-Tips for developing with Cython in jax-sklearn
+Tips for developing with Cython in secret-learn
 -----------------------------------------------

 Tips to ease development